In an Indian village, a woman's killing and alleged rape opens caste divides

 “She had big plans for herself,” said her father, who makes chisels, shovels and other farm tools on a road outside the village.
 Sitting with his head bowed on a chair outside his mud home, as villagers gathered around to watch, he said: “I want justice for my daughter.
 I want her killers hanged.”

-Reuters is withholding the name of the woman and her family members because the Supreme Court bars revealing the identity of sexual assault victims, including through their families.
+Reuters is withholding the name of the woman and her family members because India’s Supreme Court bars revealing the identity of sexual assault victims, including through their families.

 The brutal gang rape and murder of a young physiotherapist on a Delhi bus in 2012 provoked such widespread revulsion that India enacted some of the world’s toughest anti-rape laws, including the death penalty in some cases.